SiarheiBokuts/nodejs-code-challenge-framework/README.md

 # products-api-challenge

-Endpoint that return a new list of products from the Products API and extended them using another APIs.
+Endpoint that return a new list of products from the Products API and extend them using another APIs.

+Possible improvements:

+- add `query.toCurrency` validation (didn't do this because product-challenge-price allow any value (maybe it's a bug since for price 1000 and currency 'Wrong currency' it return 1425)
+- think about solution with `bluebird Promise.all` and find a way how to improve it
+- add more tests
+- add better error handling (not it's just one catch block which return 500 and error details)

 ## Structure